domosute/wsl-conda-forge-mamba-setup/README.md

 micromamba install -y jupyter jupyterlab numpy scipy pandas nodejs micromamba install -y xlrd xlsxwriter
 ```
-_[Optional]: Depending upon the script running, proper packages needed to be installed with `mamba install` commmand_
+_[Optional]: Depending upon the script running, proper packages needed to be installed with `micromamba install` commmand_

 ### 2.9.
 Add SSL Certificate
 This will enable to pull the repository with git command.